elasticdog/elasticdog-com/content/index.md

 1. Click the icon in the corner of the *Graph View* to see a global overview of all notes and their connections.
 2. Examine the graph on each page to visualize local connections.
-3. Review the *Backlinks* section for a list of links to those same connections.
+3. Review the *Backlinks* section for notes that directly link to the current topic.

 To help you on your way, here are a few topics that I've been thinking about recently: